 Laurie King holds a PhD in Sociocultural Anthropology and Middle Eastern Studies from Indiana University-Bloomington.

 She conducted her doctoral field research as a Fulbright Dissertation Fellow in Nazareth, Israel, from 1991-93, focusing on the political identity and participation of Palestinian citizens of Israel in municipal governance.
 From 1993-1998 she taught and conducted research in Beirut, Lebanon on post-war reconciliation, post-war urban reconstruction and debates over heritage, refugee issues, and international humanitarian law.
 She has published widely on the anthropology of human rights, urban anthropology, and political identity.
-King has also worked in the fields of publication, journalism, and editing, and is preparing a writing guide for majors and minors in Anthropology at Georgetown University.
+King has also worked in the fields of publication, journalism, and editing, and has created a writing guide for majors and minors in Anthropology at Georgetown University.

 Choose Your Term